pier-oliviert/iPhonePerspective/README.markdown

 2. Add the /stylesheets /images and /javascripts content to your project
 3. Profit!

-Within div.scebe, you have a div with a classname "screen".
+Within div.scene, you have a div with a classname "screen".
 You can add anything you want in there and it will be rendered within the iPhone.
 It will also follow the perspective changes.

 # Todo
 - I would like to add a fallback support for Firefox and IE. I'll probably add it soon.